 Sydney is an incredible city.
 It’s easy to gloss over it because of how popular it is with tourists and it’s easy to dismiss it as a getaway destination because we’ve all seen the big landmarks before.
 Heading to Sydney last weekend, I was overwhelmed by just how much fun it was and how much there was to do, without too much of a cheesy tourist status following me around.

 The absolute best place to stay in Sydney is Surry Hills.
-The neighborhood is packed to the brim with fantastic eateries, great bars and a glittering night life.
+The neighbourhood is packed to the brim with fantastic eateries, great bars and a glittering nightlife.
 On top of that, it’s smack bang in the middle of everything.
 You can easily walk to Circular Quay, King’s Cross or Oxford Street and Bondi Beach is a short taxi ride away.

 Choosing a hotel to stay at is easy too, The Cambridge Hotel is absolutely fantastic and the best place to stay at for anybody visiting Sydney.
 The hotel is located just off the main street in Surry Hills, keeping you right in the thick of things but shading you from the hubbub of the nightlife.
 The rooms are big, spacious and comfortable and offer city views which are just incredible.
 I was lucky enough to spy the Opera House peeking over buildings and by night, the skyline lights up to put on one heck of a show.